rpietro/radius_agreement/radius.md

 ### Institutional Review Board

-We obtained approval from the Research Ethics Committee of the São José Municipal Hospital prior to the initiation of this project <!-- Ana, please add number if available -->.
+We obtained approval from the Research Ethics Committee of the São José Municipal Hospital prior to the initiation of this project under No. 1240.567.
 All participants were provided with informed consent prior to enrollment in the study.

 ### Participants

-A total of <!-- number --> orthopedic residents participated in this study, <!-- number --> were second-year, and <!-- number --> were third-year residents.
-Their average age was <!-- number -->, <!-- number --> being males.
+A total of 14 orthopedic residents participated in this study, 6 were first-year, 4 were second-year, and 4 were third-year residents.
+Their average age was <!-- number -->, <!-- number --> being males.<!-- Ricardo, precisa mesmo dessas informações.
+Não sei qual é a idade deles. -->

 ### Image selection: